4 detected with SA variant of COVID-19 in India, one with Brazil strain | Health

 ''We have asked these states to organise more sessions to increase their coverage,'' he said.

-About the second dose, Bhushan said eight states and UTs, including Goa (100 per cent), Jharkhand (68.3 per cent), Assam (69.7 per cent), UP (81.2 per cent), Gujarat (86 per cent), have administered th second COVID vaccine dose to more than 60 per cent of the eligible healthcare workers.
+About the second dose, Bhushan said eight states and union territories, including Goa (100 per cent), Jharkhand (68.3 per cent), Assam (69.7 per cent), UP (81.2 per cent), Gujarat (86 per cent), have administered the second COVID vaccine dose to over 60 per cent of the eligible healthcare workers.
+He said eight states that reported frontline workers vaccination coverage of overm 40 per cent include Jharkhand (40.50 per cent), Gujarat (45.19 per cent), Odisha (56.75 per cent), Rajasthan (70.38 per cent) and Madhya Pradesh (61.92 per cent).

+Ten states and UTs where frontline workers vaccination coverage needs improvement include Assam (0 per cent), Ladakh (0 per cent), Meghalaya (3.11 per cent) and Mizoram (3.8 per cent). ''With these states and UTs, we have shared specific guidelines of how the pace could be accelerated,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)